-The members have not required the company to obtain an audit of its financial statements for the year ended 31st January 2021 in accordance with Section 476 of the Companies Act 2006.
-However, in accordance with Section 145 of the Charities Act 2011, the accounts have been examined by an independent examiner and their report has been included in these financial statements.
+- a.
+The members have not required the company to obtain an audit of its financial statements for the year ended 31st January 2022 in accordance with Section 476 of the Companies Act 2006.
+However, in accordance with Section 145 of the Charities Act 2011, the accounts have been examined by an independent examiner whose report forms part of this document. - b.
+The directors/trustees acknowledge their responsibilities for complying with the requirements of the companies Act with respect to accounting records and the preparation of accounts.